-Whether it is the foods that we are required to eat (e.g., matzah and marror on Passover), or foods that are customary to eat (e.g., latkes on Chanukah, cholent on Shabbos), in Judaism many a morsel has a meaning.
+Whether it is the foods that we are required to eat (e.g., matzah and maror on Passover), or foods that are customary to eat (e.g., latkes on Chanukah and cholent on Shabbos), in Judaism, many a morsel has a meaning.

 But so does refraining from eating.

-One unique food prohibition is that of the sciatic nerve (and the fat around it) of even properly slaughtered kosher animals.
-Although this may not seem like a big deal, it has major ramifications for meat lovers.
-While technically speaking filet mignon is no less kosher than any other meat, it is rare to find at a kosher butcher or restaurant.
-Because the removal of the sciatic nerve area is difficult and not cost effective, most of the time the entire hindquarter of the animal is simply sold to a non-kosher butcher shop.
+One unique Torah commandment regarding food is the prohibition against consuming the sciatic nerve (and the fat around it) of even properly slaughtered kosher animals.
+Although this may not seem like a big deal, it has major ramifications for meat lovers and the kosher meat industry.
+Technically speaking, filet mignon is no less kosher than any other meat, but it is rare to find a kosher butcher or restaurant that carries it.
+Removing the sciatic nerve area is complex and, therefore, not cost-effective, so most kosher butchers sell the entire hindquarter of the animal to a non-kosher butcher shop.

-As explained in this week’s Torah portion, the reason why we don’t eat the sciatic nerve of an animal is because our forefather Yaakov (Jacob) was wounded in his sciatic nerve by an enigmatic angel with whom he dueled during one dark night.
-During that same battle, the angel told Yaakov that his name would no longer be Yaakov, but Yisroel – as the name Yisroel has the connotation of “one who has struggled,” and Yaakov struggled mightily with the angel before he overcame him.
+In this week’s Torah portion, we are commanded not to eat an animal’s sciatic nerve because our forefather Yaakov was wounded in his sciatic nerve by an enigmatic angel with whom he dueled during one dark night.
+During this battle, the angel told Yaakov that his name would no longer be Yaakov but Yisroel.
+The name Yisroel has the connotation of “one who has struggled,” and Yaakov struggled mightily with the angel before he overcame him.
 When B’nei Yisroel – the Jewish People, the children of “Yisroel” – consciously refrain from eating a good piece of filet mignon, they are reminding themselves of the struggle of their ancestor Yisroel.

-But we don’t struggle for struggle’s sake.
-At the end of the enigmatic story of Yaakov and the angel the Torah tells us that “the sun rose for him” and he was healed from his wound.
-The Rabbis tell us that this represents the idea that one who struggles at night (analogous to times that are unclear and difficult) to do what is right, though they inevitably get hurt in the process, will ultimately merit to have the sun shine for them – they will be able to see and enjoy the fruits of all the things they accomplished in times of struggle.
+But we don’t struggle for the sake of struggling.
+The Torah tells us that at the end of the mysterious struggle between Yaakov and the angel, “the sun rose for him,” and Yaakov was healed from his wound.
+The Rabbis teach that one who struggles at night (analogous to uncertain and difficult times) to do what is right, though they inevitably get hurt in the process, will ultimately merit sunshine and healing.
+They will be able to see and enjoy the fruits of all the things they accomplished in the process of struggling.

-May each of us individually merit seeing the sunshine we earned through our personal struggles, and may the Jewish people collectively merit seeing the great day G-d has promised – “A new light will shine over Zion.”
-May we all soon be worthy of this light.
+May each of us merit seeing the sunshine we have earned through our struggles, and may the Jewish people collectively see the great day G-d has promised: “A new light will shine over Zion.”
+May that day come speedily in our days.

 Rabbi Yitzchok Oratz is the Rabbi and Director of the Monmouth Torah Links community.
 Shortly after receiving his semicha (rabbinic ordination) from Bais Medrash Govoha, the famed Lakewood Yeshiva, Rabbi Oratz, along with his wife Toby and family, moved to Marlboro, NJ where they co-founded the MTL community in 2001.
 Aside for his “Devar on the Par” that he writes for MTL, his writings have also been published on Aish, Times of Israel, Seforim Blog, Hakira, and in various Rabbinic journals.
 Rabbi Oratz looks forward to continuing teaching Torah in a way that is timely and timeless, and sharing meaningful Jewish experiences with the amazing MTL community.